ojilles/jilles.net/_posts/2007-10-06-vendors-vs-application-providers.md

 technology bought.

 Now, why is it then that no 3rd party vendor stepped into this space and provided similar technology?
-Why is it that noone from these companies started off on their own and started a company providing a technology like Dynamo?
+Why is it that no one from these companies started off on their own and started a company providing a technology like Dynamo?
 Why doesn't a big database or storage vendor step into this space?
 Clearly there are some big companies out there that need this technology (Amazon, eBay,